Zanci19/GoonFM/discord-bot/README.md

 - `/join` — Reconnect to the configured voice channel and resume streaming.
 - `/leave` — Disconnect from voice and stop streaming.
 - `/ping` — Quick health check.
+- `/sfxplay sound:<file>` — Autocomplete a sound from `./sfx`, play it, then resume the radio stream.

 ## Operational Notes